LSS-USP/kiskadee-ranking-data/README.md

 position, tool, category, severity, redundancy_level, category_frequency, tool_fp_rate, neighbors, positive?
 foo.c:47, cppcheck, buffer overflow, critical, 1, 10, 0.3, ?, true

-neighbors would be a feature to catch other warnings around the same warning
+* neighbors would be a feature to catch other warnings around the same warning
+* since we are collecting regular expressions about the warning messages to label the warnings, we can cluster them in specific categories with these regexes (buffer, div0, pointer, etc)
 ```

 It is also possible that we would benefit of a binary feature for each of the